 Our commitment to giving back to our communities is an important element of our corporate culture.
 We support our associates in their efforts to give back to their communities through our Give back to Gro Associate Community Service program.
 Our associates serve as goodwill ambassadors of ScottsMiracle-Gro by volunteering with local community organizations.
 We offer two paid days off per year to all eligible associates to volunteer.
 In 2020, this totaled more than 94,000 hours.
 Our associates use this time to plant community gardens, build houses, mentor students and beautify their communities, among other causes.

-Our Associate Board exists to improve morale and enrich the work environment for our associates.
+Our Scotts Associate Board exists to improve morale and enrich the work environment for our associates.
 It does this by providing services, activities, education and social and volunteer opportunities.
-The Associate Board also provides multiple ways for our associates to extend and receive a helping hand.
-One way our associates support one another is through the Associate Board’s Green for Jeans program.
-This program directs support directly from associates to other associates who face hardship due to unexpected medical bills or family crises.
-Associates fund the program by paying a set fee in exchange for a badge that allows them to wear blue jeans to work.
-In 2020, this program provided $58,500 in grants to 22 associates in need.
-Since its inception, this fund has impacted more than 250 associates and generated more than $430,000 in associate contributions.
+Additionally, the Scotts Associate board provides support services that enable our associates to both extend and receive a helping hand when needed.
+Since its inception, the Scotts Associate Board has supported more than 250 associates and generated more than $430,000 in associate contributions.